Rule of 78s: Calculations

 For a 12-month loan, 12/78s of the finance charge is assessed as the first month's portion of the finance charge, 11/78s of the finance charge is assessed as the second month's portion of the finance charge and so on until the 12th month at which time 1/78s of the finance charge is assessed as that month's portion of the finance charge.
 Following the same pattern, 24/300 of the finance charge is assessed as the first month's portion of a 24-month pre-computed loan.

 Formula for calculating the earned interest at payment n:

 where $f$ is the total agreed finance charges, $k$ is the length of the loan $n$ is current payment number.

 Formula for calculating the cumulative earned interest at payment n:

 where $f$ is the total agreed finance charges, $k$ is the length of the loan $n$ is current payment number.

+If the percentage of total earned interest (cumulative) $E_n$ is known but the earning periods $n$ is unknown:

 If a borrower plans on repaying the loan early, the formula below can be used to calculate the unearned interest.

 where $u$ is the unearned interest for the lender, $k$ is the number of repayments remaining (not including current payment) and $n$ is the original number of repayments.

 Figure 1 is an amortized table for gradual repayment of a loan with $500 in interest fees.